HiDannyZ/Prototype-RollerCoaster/README.md

 By accurately computing the normals of my track, the lighting on my track produced a very high degree of visual realism.

 ## How to Run the Program:
-  Download the Project_1.rar
+  Download the Project_2.rar

   KEEP ALL FILE NAMES THE SAME and the same order.

-  Double-click Project1.exe.
+  Double-click Project2.exe.

-## How was the Track Created?

-   We utilized

 ## Source for Images:
 https://www.mvps.org/directx/articles/catmull/